Sirsasana (The Headstand Pose)

 How to do Shirshasana

-Yoga for beginners should practice Shirshasana under a registered yoga teacher.
-During yoga teacher training and yoga retreats, a person practices it as follows:
+Yoga for beginners should practice Shirshasana under the guidance of a registered yoga teacher.
+During yoga teacher training and yoga retreats, a person practices yoga as follows:

 STEP 1- Kneel on the floor, be at ease, and make your breathing gentle.